City : CV Hothouse : What Can I Put on my CV?

 There are lots of different skills you're likely to have picked up from school, your hobbies, or short term roles that can be added to your CV and are attractive to an employer!

-We have a listed below some examples of activities you might have done at school or in your free time that you can translate in to skills...
+We have listed below some examples of activities you might have done at school or in your free time that you can translate in to skills...

-Things you did in school or college
+Skills from school or college

 Essays, homework, or projects completed to a deadline...

-Skills Translator: You are used to working to tight deadlines and understand the importance of completing a task on time.
+Skills Translator: You are used to working to deadlines and understand the importance of completing a task on time.

 Taking part in team projects where you had to work with other people - e.g. team sports...